cloud-security-research/sgx-ra-tls/README.md

 ## SCONE

-Similar to Graphene-SGX, we use socat to make AESM accessible over TCP/IP.
+Similar to Graphene, we use socat to make AESM accessible over TCP/IP.
 SCONE can in principle to talk to AESM's named Unix socket directly, but support for this is currently not implemented.

     socat -t10 TCP-LISTEN:1234,bind=127.0.0.1,reuseaddr,fork,range=127.0.0.0/8 UNIX-CLIENT:/var/run/aesmd/aesm.socket &